Thursday, October 31, 2024

 Abigail, A Woman of Good Understanding

-''Abigail" David's 8 wives.
+''Abigail" one of David's eight wives.

 Because of her good understanding, Abigail might be called the earliest woman pacifist on record.
 Certainly of all the famous women in the Old Testament she was the wisest.